PROFFARO/PROFFARO/README.md

         }

     def philosophy(self):
-        return "💡 Skills matter more than degrees | 🎯 Security is not a product, but a process"
+        return "💡 Skills matter more than degrees"

     def ask_me_about(self):
         return [